Subarachnoid Haemorrhage Negligence Claims

 What should I do if I think a subarachnoid haemorrhage has been misdiagnosed?

-If you believe you may be entitled to make a subarachnoid haemorrhage compensation claim, then you should contact an experienced solicitor as soon as possible.
-The team of specialist medical negligence solicitors here at JMW are experts in these complex cases and will ensure you receive the maximum payment you deserve if your case is successful.
+If you believe you have suffered poor treatment regarding the diagnosis, management or treatment of a subarachnoid haemorrhage, then you should contact an experienced solicitor as soon as possible.
+The team of specialist medical negligence solicitors here at JMW are experts in these complex cases, and will ensure you receive the maximum compensation if your case is successful.

-To begin the process of making your subarachnoid haemorrhage compensation claim, give us a call today and provide us with some details on your case.
-We will then go over the next steps and provide you with advice on whether we believe we can take on your case.
+To begin the process of making a claim and investigating the treatment received for a subarachnoid haemorrhage, give us a call today and provide us with some details on your case.
+We will then go over the next steps and provide you with advice on whether you have a strong case.

 What will my solicitor do?

-Our expert clinical negligence solicitors work with leading and independent medical experts who can advise if the case you received was negligent.
-The experts will also be able to say whether with the right treatment the outcome would have been different.
+Our expert clinical negligence solicitors work with leading and independent medical experts who can advise on whether the care you received was negligent.
+The experts will also be able to say if the outcome would have been different with the right treatment.

-Once we have these expert reports, we will write to the healthcare trust responsible to set out the facts of the case and our allegations.
-We will also instruct a barrister who will draft legal documents to help us win your case, and provide advice and guidance at each stage.
+Once we have these expert reports, we will write to the healthcare trust or doctor responsible to set out the facts of the case and our allegations.
+We may also instruct a barrister once the case has been investigated, and we will ensure that you are provided with the necessary support and advice at each key stage of the case.

-Of course, we understand that a financial claim will not change what has happened, but it will bring other benefits that can help you and the people around you to have the best possible quality of life.
+Of course, we understand that a financial claim will not change what has happened, but it may bring financial security or peace of mind that can help you and the people around you to have the best possible quality of life.

 How will my solicitor know if my treatment was negligent?

 The first step is to request your medical records and complete a thorough review of these to see if there were any problems with the care that may have been negligent.
-Next, we will instruct leading medical experts who practise in the relevant medical fields to provide their opinion in the form of reports.
-It is these expert reports that will ultimately determine whether the treatment was negligent or not.
+Next, we will instruct leading medical experts who practise in the relevant medical fields to provide a report of the care and how you have been affected,.
+We will then assess the reports to determine whether the treatment was negligent or not, and whether we can take the case forward.

 How long will it take for me to receive compensation?

-Clinical negligence claims are complex by nature, and each has its own individual factors that can influence how long it takes to settle.
-A lot also comes down to how responsive and efficient the healthcare trust we are dealing with is and the availability of the leading experts that are critical to the case.
+Clinical negligence claims are complex by their nature, and each has its own individual factors that can influence how long it takes to settle.
+A lot also comes down to how responsive and efficient the opponent is and the availability of leading experts who will be critical to the case.

 Most of our subarachnoid haemorrhage negligence claims are funded through a conditional fee agreement on a no win, no fee basis.

-What this means is that if you lose your case and aren’t awarded any compensation, you will not have to pay any fees, as long as you take out insurance with our recommended providers.
-Recovering from a subarachnoid haemorrhage can be expensive, but with JMW there is no financial risk to you if you choose to make a claim.
+What this means is that if you lose your case and aren’t awarded any compensation, you will not have to pay any fees.
+As such, there is no financial risk to you if you choose to make a claim.

-Every single case of subarachnoid haemorrhage negligence is different.
-With this in mind, the final amount of compensation awarded for this claim will always differ depending on the case.
-The amount of compensation awarded will be based on the severity of the injury, how much it has affected your daily life and other factors.
+Every single case is different.
+With this in mind, the final amount of compensation awarded for this claim will always differ depending on the unique factors of a case.
+The amount of compensation awarded will be based on the severity of the injury, how you have been affected financially and what you are going to need to try and put you in the position you were in had the negligence never occurred.

-You may be entitled to money to cover:
+You may be entitled to recover damages to cover:

 • Loss of earnings both future and past